 If you were wondering how all of Trek fits together, they had a timeline for you.

-This is where I need to mention that these exhibits weren’t just rooms filled with memories of my past, as if that wouldn’t be enough.
+I need to mention these exhibits weren’t just rooms filled with memories of my past, as if that wouldn’t be enough.
 These were museum-quality displays explaining the context and importance of the items they were presenting.
 There was a storyline to follow and it was fascinating to walk around and read the history behind the things I loved.

 I was only done with less than half of the museum.
 My brain almost exploded.